Health Benefits for Mothers Who Breastfeed

 - Also, women who breastfeed for more than one year are 10 percent less likely to develop heart disease and strokes than women who have never breastfeed.
 Breastfeeding for even one month may cut the risk of developing high blood pressure, high cholesterol, and diabetes.

 - For each year of breastfeeding, a woman decreases her chances of getting type 2 diabetes by 15 percent.

 - Breastfeeding mothers tend to have an earlier return to their pre-pregnant weight.
 (Breastfeeding has been the greatest diet I have ever been on!)

 - Studies show that breastfeeding mothers show less postpartum anxiety and depression than do formula-feeding mothers.
 (Have you ever met a (exclusively) breastfeeding mom struggling with postpartum depression?
 I haven’t.
 Please let me know if you have.)

 Mothering Magazine just wrote a great article about “How Breastfeeding Boosts the National Economy.”

 Did you know that the U.S. cost of treating respiratory viruses resulting from not breastfeeding is $225 million a year?

 The above numbers were compiled with the help of that and three other articles.
 You might want to read them in their entirety for more in-depth information.

-So the next time you get asked why you are (still) breastfeeding, just smile and refer them to me!
+So the next time you get asked why you are (still) breastfeeding, or get criticized for breastfeeding too long, just smile and refer them to me!